some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-The receiving SOME/IP implementation must be able to receive unaligned SOME/IP messages transported by UDP or TCP.
+The receiving SOME/IP implementation shall be capable of receiving unaligned SOME/IP messages transported by UDP or TCP.

 .. feat_req:: ⓘ
     :id: feat_req_someip_663